 Aluminium cylinders in normal service, particularly those having a brushed finish, can pick up grime and scuffing which mar appearance.
 There are a variety of commercial aluminium cleaners available which can be used to clean and improve this appearance.
 Please make certain that the product used is specifically marked "suitable for aluminium."
 Otherwise, serious damage could occur resulting in reduction in wall thickness and inherent strength.

 The following methods of cleaning, or combinations thereof, are also acceptable:

 Do not use solvent wipes or non-metallic scrubbing pads on painted/clear-coated cylinders!
 Use only solvents suitable for painted surfaces.

-To remove paint from aluminum cylinders, NEVER use caustic paint strippers or acid paint strippers, burning techniques, or solvents that harm the environment or pose personal health or safety concerns.
-Any chemical used to remove paint from, or to paint a cylinder, should specifically say on the label that it is safe and recommended for use on aluminum surfaces.
+To remove paint from aluminium cylinders, NEVER use caustic paint strippers or acid paint strippers, burning techniques, or solvents that harm the environment or pose personal health or safety concerns.
+Any chemical used to remove paint from, or to paint a cylinder, should specifically say on the label that it is safe and recommended for use on aluminium surfaces.